jimthoburn/artsamo/_how-to/preview-your-changes.markdown

 # How to see a preview of your changes

-If you’d like to see how your changes will look on the website before making them public, you can work in the [staging branch](https://github.com/jimthoburn/artsamo/tree/staging)–a copy of the website files, that’s published at https://staging-artsamo.digitalservice.la
+If you’d like to see how your changes will look on the website before making them public, you can work in the “staging branch“–a copy of the website files, that’s published at [staging-artsamo.digitalservice.la](https://staging-artsamo.digitalservice.la)

+1. From the [main folder](https://github.com/jimthoburn/artsamo) press the “Branch” dropdown

+2. Choose “staging” from the list of options

-You can make edits in the staging branch and commit them just as you would normally.
-They’ll automatically appear on the staging website within a few minutes.
+You can make edits in the [staging branch](https://github.com/jimthoburn/artsamo/tree/staging) and commit them just as you would normally.
+They’ll automatically appear on the [staging website](https://staging-artsamo.digitalservice.la) within a few minutes.

 Once you’re happy with how your changes look on the staging website, you can copy them over to the [public website](https://beta-artsamo.digitalservice.la) (the `master` branch) using a pull request.
 Here are the steps: